publiccodeyml/publiccode.yml/docs/en/index.md

-# Public code: Development version
+# publiccode.yml: Development version

-This is the development version of the Public Code specification.
+This is the development version of the `publiccode.yml` specification.

 * [Schema](schema.md)
 * [Italian extension to the schema](schema.it.md)